-Contact us at any time for a free case review.
+Contact our law firm at any time for a free case review.

-Factors in Determining Fault for a Truck Crash
+Factors in Determining Fault for an Indiana Truck Crash

 If you were injured when a large commercial truck hit your vehicle, you might assume that the truck driver is the liable party.
 While truck drivers are usually responsible for accidents they cause, other parties could potentially be liable as well.
-Due to the complicated nature of determining fault, you should get an attorney involved from the start.
+Due to the complicated nature of determining fault, you should get a personal injury attorney involved from the start.

 To determine who was at fault, several factors must be considered.
 First, you will need to show that a person or other entity was negligent in some way.
 For example, if the driver was texting just before the crash, that could demonstrate negligence.
 Then, you’ll need to show how the driver texting, in this scenario, led to the crash and your injuries.
 Finally, you’ll need to show that you suffered losses, like medical expenses and lost wages because you couldn’t work while recovering.